wp-plugins/mailchimp-for-wp/readme.txt

 Add "sign up to our newsletter" checkboxes to your comment form, registration form or other forms, making subscribing to your list(s) effortless for your visitors.

-> = MailChimp for WordPress Pro =
-> MailChimp for WP now comes with a premium version.
+> MailChimp for WP comes with a premium version.
 > Create (multiple) beautiful highly converting AJAX powered forms, absolutely no HTML or CSS knowledge required!
 > *[Upgrade to MailChimp for WordPress Pro now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)*